Hkattelu/Hkattelu.github.io/about.md

 <p style="font-size: 1.3em;">
 I'm currently a junior studying Computer Science and Applied Mathematics at Stony Brook University.
-If you had to know one thing about me, it's that I don't do leave things half-done.
+If you had to know one thing about me, it's that I don't leave things half-done.
 I pride myself in taking a system and figuring out every single detail of it.
 I put in the <strong>time</strong> and <strong>effort</strong> needed to produce quality work that I am proud of.
 I challenge myself to not believe things blindly without understanding.</p>